Jarred-Sumner/atbuild/README.md

 ## Webpack Loader

-**The recommended way to use AtBuild is through the Webpack loader**.
-This configures Webpack to run any file that ends in `.jsb` through AtBuild automatically.
+**The recommended way to use AtBuild is through the Webpack loader**

 Buildtime code is run through a [high performance bundler](https://esbuild.github.io/) for you automatically, so you can write your buildtime code using the same modern JavaScript as the rest of your code.
 This also means you can import other modules, and those modules don't have to be `.jsb` files - they can be any other file in your codebase (so long as it runs in Node after bundling).